chedug/Wallet/README.md

 ## Testing

-To run the tests, you need to install pytest of the version ^7.4.0.
+To run the tests, you need to install pytest version ^7.4.0.

 To install the latest version of pytest run: